Webzang

 • has a dedicated mail app so you can keep work and personal emails separate.

-BUT Zoho does not work with Gmail so you will need to use a separate email client for your domain emails (such as Outlook, Mac mail or Zoho’s dedicated email app)
+BUT Zoho does not work with Gmail so you will need to use a separate email client for your domain emails (such as Outlook, Mac Mail, or Zoho’s dedicated email app)

 Benefits